Planning a funding application

 You could also use statistical information to show the needs of the communities you are supporting.
 Contact your local authority, police and health authority, or look on their websites, to try to find information about deprivation, crime and health problems in your community.
 They may have this from the national census survey, or from their own local surveys.
 You can also use the Index of Multiple Deprivation, which provides detailed information about a range of problems faced by different neighbourhoods.

-In Brighton & Hove, local statistical information is available from Brighton & Hove Connected.
+In Brighton & Hove, local statistical information is available on the council’s website.

 How will you know if you are doing a good job?